-- 4.34 For the first criterion assessed under this SA objective, potential sterilisation of mineral reserves, significant negative (--) effects were identified in relation to this objective for more than half of the allocated residential and employment sites, reflecting the fact more than 25% of the area of these allocated sites fall within a minerals safeguarding area.
-No (0) effects were identified for the remaining allocated sites. - 4.35 The SA also examined the proximity of residential site options to main employment areas.
+- 4.33 For the first criterion assessed under this SA objective, potential sterilisation of mineral reserves, significant negative (--) effects were identified in relation to this objective for more than half of the allocated residential and employment sites, reflecting the fact more than 25% of the area of these allocated sites fall within a minerals safeguarding area.
+No (0) effects were identified for the remaining allocated sites. - 4.34 The SA also examined the proximity of residential site options to main employment areas.
 Against this criterion, minor positive (+) effects were identified for the majority of allocated residential sites with the remainder scoring minor negative (-) effects.
-The allocated employment sites were not assessed in relation to proximity to employment areas. - 4.36 The third criterion examined the current or planned availability of a fast broadband internet connection at the site location and for this, significant positive (++) effects were identified for all allocated residential and employment sites, reflecting the fact that a fast (optic fibre) connection was already available or planned.
+The allocated employment sites were not assessed in relation to proximity to employment areas. - 4.35 The third criterion examined the current or planned availability of a fast broadband internet connection at the site location and for this, significant positive (++) effects were identified for all allocated residential and employment sites, reflecting the fact that a fast (optic fibre) connection was already available or planned.

-- 4.37 For the first criterion assessed under this SA objective, potential sterilisation of mineral reserves, significant negative effects (--) were identified for almost all of the reasonable alternative residential and employment sites, reflecting the fact more than 25% of the area of these sites falls within a minerals safeguarding area.
-The remaining reasonable alternative site was scored as having no effects (0). - 4.38 The SA also examined the proximity of site options to main employment areas and against this criterion a minor positive (+) was identified for half of the reasonable alternative residential sites and a minor negative (-) effect for the other half.
-The reasonable alternative employment site was not assessed in relation to proximity to employment areas.

-4.39 The third criterion examined was the current or planned availability of a fast broadband internet connection at the site location and for this, significant positive (++) effects were identified for all reasonable alternative residential and employment sites, reflecting the fact that a fast (optic fibre) connection was already available or planned.
+- 4.36 For the first criterion assessed under this SA objective, potential sterilisation of mineral reserves, significant negative effects (--) were identified for almost all of the reasonable alternative residential and employment sites, reflecting the fact more than 25% of the area of these sites fall within a minerals safeguarding area.
+The remaining two reasonable alternative sites were identified as having no effects (0). - 4.37 The SA also examined the proximity of site options to main employment areas and against this criterion minor negative (-) effects were identified for the majority of the reasonable alternative residential sites.
+Minor positive effects (+) were identified for the remaining two sites.
+The reasonable alternative employment site was not assessed in relation to proximity to employment areas. - 4.38 The third criterion examined was the current or planned availability of a fast broadband internet connection at the site location and for this, significant positive (++) effects were identified for all reasonable alternative residential and employment sites, reflecting the fact that a fast (optic fibre) connection was already available or planned.